rstacruz/rscss/Readme.md

 * it prevents ambiguity with elements
 * a CSS class can only start with a letter, `_` or `-`
+* dashes are easier to type than underscores
 * it kind of resembles switches in UNIX commands (`gcc -O2 -Wall -emit-last`)

 ### Nested components